rust-lang/book/second-edition/src/ch10-01-syntax.md

-talk about traits in the next section, but briefly, what this error is saying is that the body of `largest` won't work for all possible types that `T` could be; since we want to compare values of type `T` in the body, we can only use types that know how to be ordered.
+talk about traits in the next section, but briefly, what this error is saying is that the body of `largest` won't work for all possible types that `T` could be; since we want to compare values of type `T` in the body, we can only use types that know how to be compared.
 The standard library has defined the trait `std::cmp::PartialOrd` that types can implement to enable comparisons.
 We'll come back to traits and how to specify that a generic type has a particular trait in the next section, but let's set this example aside for a moment and